rangigo/nextjs-dashboard/README.md

 ---

-Base on the starter course from Next.js website, some additional functionalities are added to the app
+Base on the starter course from Next.js website, some additional functionalities are added to the app:

 - Customer Page with Create, Edit and Delete customer with form validations
 - Sign up page